natorbit/is117-gittest-real/answers/question-04.md

-git merge combines branches together.
+git merge combines branches together. this is usually done to merge to the main branch after finishing work.